zaldre/blog/content/posts/external-dns.md

 ### Cloudflare configuration ###

-For external DNS, I'm using Cloudflare.
+For public facing DNS, I'm using Cloudflare.
 The Cloudflare ExternalDNS deployment:

 - Watches for Ingress and Gateway HTTPRoute resources
 - Creates A records pointing to my external IP